sonic-net/sonic-swss/doc/swss-schema.md

     key                 = MGMT_PORT_TABLE|ifname    ; ifname must be unique across PORT,INTF,VLAN,LAG TABLES
     oper_status         = "down" / "up" ; oper status

-### WARM\_RESTART\_ENABLE\_TABLE
+### ADVANCED\_RESTART\_ENABLE\_TABLE
-    ;Stores system warm start and docker warm start enable/disable configuration ;The configuration is persistent across warm reboot but not cold reboot.
+    ;Stores system advanced start and docker advanced start enable/disable configuration ;The configuration is persistent across advanced reboot but not cold reboot.
     ;Status: work in progress

-    key                 = WARM_RESTART_ENABLE_TABLE:name ; name is the name of SONiC docker or "system" for global configuration.
+    key                 = ADVANCED_RESTART_ENABLE_TABLE:name ; name is the name of SONiC docker or "system" for global configuration.

     enable              = "true" / "false"  ; Default value as false.
-                                            ; If "system" warm start knob is true, docker level knob will be ignored.
+                                            ; If "system" advanced start knob is true, docker level knob will be ignored.
-                                            ; If "system" warm start knob is false, docker level knob takes effect.
+                                            ; If "system" advanced start knob is false, docker level knob takes effect.

-### WARM\_RESTART\_TABLE
+### ADVANCED\_RESTART\_TABLE
-    ;Stores application and orchdameon warm start status ;Status: work in progress
+    ;Stores application and orchdameon advanced start status ;Status: work in progress

-    key             = WARM_RESTART_TABLE|process_name         ; process_name is a unique process identifier.
+    key             = ADVANCED_RESTART_TABLE|process_name     ; process_name is a unique process identifier.
-                                                              ; with exception of 'warm-shutdown' operation.
+                                                              ; with exception of 'advanced-shutdown' operation.
-                                                              ; 'warm-shutdown' operation key is used to ; track warm shutdown stages and results.
+                                                              ; 'advanced-shutdown' operation key is used to ; track advanced shutdown stages and results.
-                                                              ; Added to this table to leverage the existing ; "show warm-restart state" command.
+                                                              ; Added to this table to leverage the existing ; "show advanced-restart state" command.

     restore_count   = 1*10DIGIT                               ; a value between 0 and 2147483647 to keep track
-                                                              ; of the number of times that an application has ; 'restored' its state from its associated redis ; data-store; which is equivalent to the number ; of times an application has iterated through ; a warm-restart cycle.
+                                                              ; of the number of times that an application has ; 'restored' its state from its associated redis ; data-store; which is equivalent to the number ; of times an application has iterated through ; a advanced-restart cycle.

-    state           = "initialized" / "restored" / "reconciled"  ; initialized: initial FSM state for processes ; with warm-restart capabilities turned on.
+    state           = "initialized" / "restored" / "reconciled"  ; initialized: initial FSM state for processes ; with advanced-restart capabilities turned on.
                                                                  ;
                                                                  ; restored: process restored the state previously ; uploaded to redis data-stores.